retr0h/psion/README.md

 # Psion

+## Introduction

+### What is Psion?

-Psion is a simplistic Go based system automation tool.
+Psion is a simplistic Go based system automation tool, which embeds the declared state into a binary to be distributed to end-systems for realization.

 Inspired by [Goss][], designed to resemble [Kubernetes][].